claytonwramsey/dumpster/README.md

 ## What this library contains

-`dumpster` actually contains two garbage collector implementations: one thread-local, non-`Send` garbarge collector in the module `unsync`, and one thread-safe garbage collector in the module `sync`.
+`dumpster` actually contains two garbage collector implementations: one thread-local, non-`Send` garbage collector in the module `unsync`, and one thread-safe garbage collector in the module `sync`.
 These garbage collectors can be safely mixed and matched.